 - 2. One school bus evacuation drill.
 This drill prepares students and school personnel for situations that occur when conditions outside of the bus are safer than inside the bus.
 Evacuation may be necessary, depending on the circumstances, in the event of a fire, suspicious items, and incidents involving hazardous materials.
 Schools may conduct additional bus evacuation drills. - In addition, instruction on safe bus riding practices should be provided for all students.
 See 4:110-AP3, School Bus Safety Rules. - 3.
 One severe weather and shelter-in-place drill.
 This drill prepares students for situations involving severe weather emergencies or the release of external gas or chemicals.
 Severe weather and shelter-in-place drills must address and prepare students and school personnel for possible tornado incidents.
-Other drills shall be based on the needs and environment of particular communities, including severe weather (such as tornadoes, wind shears, lightning, and earthquakes), incidents involving hazardous materials, and incidents involving weapons of mass destruction.
+Other drills shall be based on the needs and environment of particular communities, including severe weather (such as tornadoes, wind shears, lightning, and earthquakes), incidents involving hazardous materials, and incidents involving weapons of mass destruction. - 4.
 One law enforcement lockdown drill.
 This drill addresses a school shooting incident and evaluates the preparedness of school personnel and students for situations calling for the involvement of law enforcement when there is an active threat or an active shooter within a school building.
 A law enforcement lockdown drill must occur no later than 90 days after the first day of each school year.
 This drill must be conducted: (a) according to the District's emergency operations and crisis response plan(s), (b) on days and times when students are normally present in the school building, and (c) with the participation of all school personnel and students present at school at the time of the drill, except for those exempted at the discretion of administrators or school support personnel.
 The appropriate local law enforcement agency must observe administration of the drill.

 Schools must notify parents/guardians in advance of any lockdown drill that involves student participation, and must allow parents/guardians to exempt their child from participating for any reason.
+The District may, at its discretion, exempt a student from participating in a lockdown drill.
+105 ILCS 128/20(c)(4), added by P.A.
+102-395.
+When deciding whether to exempt a student, the District must include the student's individualized education program team or 504 plan team, if any, in the decision.
+105 ILCS 128/20(c)(4), amended by P.A.
+103-197, eff.
+1-1-24.
 For students who do not participate in the lockdown drill, districts must provide alternative safety education and instruction related to an active threat or active shooter event.
 For students who do participate in the lockdown drill, districts must allow them to ask questions related to it.
-See 4:170-AP2, E5, Notice to Parent/Guardian of Lockdown Drill; Optout.
+See 4:170-AP2, E5, Notice to Parent/Guardian of Lockdown Drill; Opt-out.
 In addition, a law enforcement lockdown drill must meet each of the following criteria: